bifurcationkit/BifurcationKit.jl/docs/src/codim2Continuation.md

 ## The case of the Hopf point

 One a Hopf point have been detected after a call to `br, _ = continuation(...)`, it can be refined with the use of `newton` iterations.
-Several method have been implemented but we focus on the **Minimally Augmented** one.
-A simplified interface is provided for the use of this method.
+We have implemented a **Minimally Augmented** formulation.
+A simplified interface is provided for its use of the later.

 ### Newton refinement